MarshalX/atproto/README.md

 Client().app
 ```

 To dive deeper, you can navigate using hints from your IDE.
-Thanks to well-type hinted SDK, it's much easier.
+Thanks to a well-type hinted SDK, it's much easier.

 ```python
 from atproto import Client